leegengyu/vulnhub-box-walkthrough/pumpkinfestival.md

 ![](/screenshots/pumpkinfestival/morseToken.jpg)
 * There was nothing under the profile of `admin`.
 * Nothing else of note on the WordPress site, but we are not able to edit or add any Themes or Plugin files.
 Hmm.
+* I remembered the hint about generating our ticket, with the phrase `Pumpkin Carnival` being bolded.
+I added `pumpkin.carnival 10.0.2.15` and `pumpkins.carnival 10.0.2.15` to `/etc/hosts`.
+* Loading `pumpkin.carnival` on our browser led us back to the first home page that we encountered when we first entered `10.0.2.15`.
+* Reaching out for another lifeline from another walkthrough, I found that there was a token that we missed under `/tokens` - `token.txt`!
+I tried many permutations prior to this, and this really felt like a slap for its simplicity: `PumpkinToken : 2c0e11d2200e2604587c331f02a7ebea`.
+* I had also neglected a piece of information under `readme.html`, after seeing the short message regarding the removal of the content.
+There was a string at the next line `K82v0SuvV1En350M0uxiXVRTmBrQIJQN78s`, that did not appear to be of significance.
+I had thought that it was some random, useless hash code.
+* Running the string on `hash-identifier` yields no results, and only after looking at the walkthrough, I discovered that it is a base-62 encoded string.
+We could use CyberChef (as was so in Pumpkin Raising) to decode it, or [this online decoder](https://base62.io/).
+The first result that turned up when I googled for "base62 decode" found the string to be an invalid base-62 one.
+* Not exactly sure how one could have found it to be encoded as base62.
+CyberChef could not detect my string as being encoded as such, and there are 5 different baseXY encodings on CyberChef to choose from (by searching using "from base").
+* After decoding it, we get `morse & jack : Ug0t!TrIpyJ`.
+* There is no account `morse & jack` or `jack` in WordPress, so let us try logging in as `morse`.
+His password turned out to be the string indeed.
+This account has limited capabilities and its profile information has already been explored when we were logged in as `admin`.
+* I did not know where else to use the account credentials for `jack`, because we had already covered FTP and WordPress.
+I had thought that the anonymous login was all to the FTP server, but trying to login with `jack:Ug0t!TrIpyJ` does not work.
+* To-be-continued...

 ## SSH on Port 6880 ##
 * Trying a login using `ssh 10.0.2.15 -p 6880`, it seems like we cannot login using a password - it must be a private key.
 I guess brute-forcing our way in is not an option in this case.